Italian Pignoli Cookies

 Notes

-***Baking times will vary by oven so keep an eye on them.
-Some say Pignoli Cookies should be on the lighter, less baked side, but I actually prefer them a bit more dark and toasted.
+- Baking times will vary by oven, and while some say pignoli cookies are best on the lighter, less-baked side, I prefer them more browned and toasted.

 These are the absolute BEST Pignoli Cookies!
 So chewy and love that they're gluten free.